-DLA.
-TDEC and EPA signed the MI ROD, and it became effective on September 6, 2001.
+DLA, TDEC and EPA signed the MI ROD, and it became effective on September 6, 2001.
 The Depot completed the MI RD Workplan in July 2002 and began RD fieldwork to determine the best locations to implement the remedial action for groundwater.
-The Depot anticipates distributing the Rev. 0 MI RD, which will include the enhanced bioremediation treatability study data, in 2003.
+The Depot anticipates distributing the Rev. 0 MI RD for BCT review in October 2003.

-Because the facility was divided into subparcels to facilitate property transfer, information regarding OU-2 is organized by subparcel and may be found in Section 3.4.
-Environmental Condition of Property OU-2 consists of the following parcels in their entirety 24, 25, 26, 27, 28 and 35 OU-2 consists of portions of parcels 23 and 29.
+Because the facility was divided into subparcels to facilitate property transfer, information regarding OU-2 is organized by subparcel and may be found in Section 3.4, Environmental Condition of Property.
+OU-2 consists of the following parcels in their entirety: 24, 25, 26, 27, 28 and 35.
+OU-2 consists of portions of parcels 23 and 29.

-OU-3: Southeastern Watershed and Golf Course, Main Installation
+OU-3: Southeastern Watershed and Golf Course, MI

 The boundaries of Operable Unit 3 are based on its geographic location and a desire to encompass the entire southeastern watershed.
-OU-3 contains the only surface water bodies on the Depot, so it was practical to keep the majority of the sampling and analysis associated with surface water and sediments within the same OU OU-3 includes the potential contamination sites shown on Table 3-1 and Figure 3-3 and, for baseline risk assessment purposes, FUs 2, 5, 6, most of 1 and 7 (groundwater under the MI) as shown on Figure 1-2a
+OU-3 contains the only surface water bodies on the Depot, so it was practical to keep the majority of the sampling and analysis associated with surface water and sediments within the same OU.
+OU-3 includes the potential contamination sites shown on Table 3-1 and Figure 3-3 and, for baseline risk assessment purposes, FUs 2, 5, 6, most of 1 and 7 (groundwater under the MI) as shown on Figure 1-2a.